 Things to consider when you are getting a solar system are your roof’s size and your yearly energy consumption.
 This will determine the capacity of kilowatts that you require.
 An ordinary home can get decent results using a 5 kW solar system.

-A solar payback period refers to the amount of time a property owner will take to plow back initial investment through savings on electricity after investing in a solar-powered system.
+A solar payback period refers to the time a property owner will take to plow back initial investment through savings on electricity after investing in a solar-powered system.
 A 5kW solar system costs an average of $20,000 in Michigan.
 The average electricity price in Michigan is $0.14 per kilowatt-hour; this is higher than the national average.
 The average payback period is around 15-20 years for a 5 kW solar system.

 Going solar is a good investment in Michigan because every unit produced is worth more than the average price of electricity in the US.